 Infrastructure

 Everything that runs Verana is open source: run the whole stack or any piece of it, in your own datacenter.
-The testnet instances below are live.
+The credential side comes first: the software that builds Verifiable Services and the wallets people hold credentials with.
+The network underneath follows.

 01